-The 1850 Farnsworth Homestead was the home of Lucy Farnsworth, the museum’s original benefactor, and is part of the main museum campus.
+The 1850 Farnsworth Homestead was the home of Lucy Farnsworth, the museum’s original benefactor.
+It is on the National List of Historic Places and is part of the main museum campus.

 For the health and safety of our visitors, staff, and volunteers, the Homestead is closed until further notice.